ricktimmis/gobandit/docs/Specification.md

 # Architecture Synopsis

-GoBandit consists of a Scene, Control, Score, Board and Tile.
+GoBandit consists of a Scene, Control, Score, Sound, Board and Tile.
 These are the implementation components each component implements an interface.

 Ensure you take a look at GoBandit App Architecture.mm ( This is a Freeplane file)